regent-research/regent/README.md

 ```

 ## REGENT Dataset
 Download the REGENT dataset (in parquet files) from huggingface and save as bin files locally with one command as follows.
-This dataset is used for computing the distance normalization value when evaluating agents and also used for pre-training REGENT.
+This dataset is used for computing the distance normalization value when evaluating agents.
+It also contains the subset of the JAT dataset used for pre-training REGENT.
 ```
 python scripts_regent/download_all_regent_datasets_and_convert_parquet_files_to_bin_files.py
 ```